Updated June 30, 2026.

 Canada Agriculture and Food Museum

-Family-friendly fun at the Canada Agriculture and Food Museum on Canada Day include ice-cream making, face painting, crafts, games, animal demonstrations, maple cookies, strawberry milkshakes and more.
+Family-friendly fun at the Canada Agriculture and Food Museum on Canada Day includes maple milkshakes, funfetti cookies, crafts, games, screenings of the movie Fly Away Home (in French and English), animal demonstrations and more.
 Activities are scheduled for various times between 9:30am and 4:30pm.
-Admission is free.
+Admission is free, but there is a parking charge.
 This year, no advance tickets will be available online—it’s first come, first served.

 Kanata

-Canada Day in Kanata at Walter Baker Park (100 Charlie Rogers Way) actually starts on Friday, June 20, with the opening of the midway.
-It will be open every day, up to and including Canada Day.
-On Tuesday, July 1, the Canada Day fun will include a family fun zone, live music, balloon artists, magicians, bouncy castles, a vendors’ market and food trucks.
+Canada Day in Kanata at Walter Baker Park (100 Charlie Rogers Way) will feature a family fun zone, live music, a midway, Vietnamese line dancers, princess parties, a citizenship ceremony and a vendors’ market.
 Here’s the FAQ page.
 Fireworks at 10pm.

 Stittsville

-Canada Day in Stittsville celebrations will take place on the grounds of Sacred Heart High School (5870 Abbott Street East) and the adjacent CARDELREC Recreation Complex on Tuesday, July 1, starting at 6pm.
-The fun will including aerial performances, face painting and food trucks.
-Fireworks at 9:45pm.
+Canada Day in Stittsville celebrations will take place on the grounds of the CARDELREC Recreation Complex (1500 Shea Road) on Wednesday, July 1, starting at 4pm.
+The fun will including aerial, dance and musical performances.

 Barrhaven

-On Canada Day itself, the fun starts early with a seniors’ and family breakfast (9am to 10am).
-The midway opens at 11am and runs until 11pm (hours differ on the other days).
-There will also be a kids’ zone, food and artisan vendors, a parade of flags, free birthday cake, and live music.
+On Canada Day itself, the fun starts early with a seniors’ breakfast (9am to 10:30am).
+There will also be a kids’ zone, food vendors, a parade of flags, a multicultural show, free birthday cake and live music.
 Due to limited parking at the park, you’re urged to take the shuttle running from the Heart & Crown and McDonough’s Independent Grocer on Canada Day only ($2 per person or $5 per family for the round trip).
 Fireworks at 10pm.

 Osgoode

 Canada Day events in Osgoode will take place in several locations across the village.
-The fun is set to include a parade, face painting, a scavenger hunt, a bike decorating contest, a scavenger hunt and live music.
-Fireworks in Osgoode Village Park at 9:30pm.
+The fun is set to include a parade, food trucks, a bike decorating contest, magic, a kids’ zone and live music.
+Fireworks at the Osgoode Community Centre at 9:30pm.

 Greely

 In Greely, the hub of Canada Day festivities will be the Greely Community Centre (1448 Meadow Drive).
-The family-friendly party starts at noon and features bouncy castles, a petting zoo, a beer garden, live music and more.
+The family-friendly party starts at noon and features a petting zoo, a scavenger hunt, a bike decorating contest, a beer garden, live music, a vendor market, a vintage car display and more.
 Food and drink will be available for purchase.
 Fireworks at 10pm.

 Wakefield

-In Wakefield, the Canada Day celebrations include a parade, a cookie contest, bouncy castles, face painting, a dunk tank, food and drink vendors, and lots of live music.
+In Wakefield, the Canada Day celebrations include a parade, a cookie contest, snow cones, a candy shop and a barbecue,

 Mont Tremblant

-Canada Day at Tremblant will amuse visitors in the afternoon with face painting, live music, hula hooping, giant games and a flag raising.
+Canada Day at Tremblant will amuse visitors in the afternoon with face painting, giant games, a flag raising and live music.

 Arnprior

-The hub of Arnprior’s celebrations is Robert Simpson Park (400 John Street North) from noon to 5pm.
-Canada Day fun elsewhere in Arnprior ranges from a pancake breakfast and a bike parade to a duck race and a strawberry social.
+The hub of Arnprior’s celebrations has changed this year.
+Due to construction at the usual venue, Robert Simpson Park, the new venue is Hydro Park East (70 Madawaska Boulevard).
+Canada Day fun there and elsewhere in Arnprior ranges from a pancake breakfast and a bike parade to a duck race and a strawberry social.
 Details are available via the link above.
-Fireworks will be set off at 9:45pm from an island near the Madawaska Bridge; Hydro Park (70 Madawaska Boulevard) will be the best place to see them.
+Fireworks will be set off at 9:45pm from an island near the Madawaska Bridge; Hydro Park East will be the best place to see them.

 Renfrew

 Canada Day celebrations in Renfrew will take place in Ma-Te-Way Park (1 Ma-Te-Way Drive) from 10am to dusk.
-Amusements will include live music, bouncy castles, games, a classic car show, food trucks, a free barbecue (starting at 5pm and available while supplies last) and a beer tent.
-Fireworks at dusk.
+Amusements will include live music, bouncy castles, games, a classic car show, food stands, an Indigenous artisans show, a free barbecue (starting at 5pm and available while supplies last) and a beer tent.
+Times for each activity vary; check the link for details.
+Fireworks at dusk (approximately 9:50pm).

 Eganville

 Festivities for the Township of Bonnechere Valley are taking place all over Eganville on July 1, including the Bonnechere Museum, the Eganville Arena and Rotary Beach.
-You can celebrate Canada Day with cupcakes, bouncy castles, a scavenger hunt, a duck race, live music and more.
-Fireworks at Rotary Beach at 10pm.
+You can celebrate Canada Day with a pancake breakfast, cupcakes, cardboard boat races, a duck race, live music and more.
+Drone show at Rotary Beach at 10pm.

 Pembroke

-The Canada Day festivities in Pembroke in Riverside Park begin the day before a free barbecue, bouncy castles, free T-shirt tie-dyeing, the Oh Canada Eh! musical dinner show, and an outdoor screening of Mufasa: The Lion King with free popcorn.
-On Canada Day itself, events will be taking place in three venues—Waterfront Park, the Royal Canadian Legion and Riverside Park.
-The fun will include a birds of prey show, a bubble show, barbecues, pirate fun, food vendors, bouncy castles and live music.
+The Canada Day festivities in Pembroke in Riverside Park begin the day before a free barbecue, bouncy castles, free T-shirt tie-dyeing, a magic show, live music and an outdoor screening of Zootopia 2 with free popcorn.
+On Canada Day itself, events will be taking place in two venues—Waterfront Park and Riverside Park.
+The fun will include a reptile show, craft and food vendors, bouncy castles, free boat rides, the Great Maple Cookoff, a magic show and live music.
 Fireworks at Riverside Park at 10pm.

 Petawawa

-Petawawa is marking Canada Day with an afternoon of free activities at the Pembroke Civic Centre (16 Civic Centre Road) from noon to 4pm.
-The fun includes games, live music, food and inflatables.
-Down the road, Heritage Village (176 Civic Centre Road) will be celebrating the day in Victorian style; the link above has details.
+Petawawa is marking Canada Day with an afternoon of free activities at the Petawawa Civic Centre (16 Civic Centre Road) from noon to 4pm, featuring a slip ‘n’ slide, a barbecue and bouncy castles.

 Wilno

-Kemptville’s extensive Canada Day celebrations will be centered on the Royal Canadian Legion (100 Reuben Crescent) and adjacent Riverside Park.
-Amusements include a breakfast, a kids’ zone with bouncy castles and more, food trucks, a beer garden, a vendor fair, a charity bingo, live music and more.
-Fireworks at 10pm.
+North Grenville’s extensive Canada Day celebrations will be centered on the Royal Canadian Legion (100 Reuben Crescent) and adjacent Riverside Park in Kemptville.
+Amusements include a breakfast, bouncy castles, food and craft vendors, a beer garden, bingo, a bubble-zone dance party, a teddy bear’s picnic, live music and more.
+Fireworks in Riverside Park at 10pm.

 Oxford Mills

-Free Canada Day festivities in Maplewood Park (Maplewood Avenue) from 11:30am to 4pm include kids’ activities, the Legion Pipe Band and three other live musical acts.
-Barbecue goodies, crepes, cupcakes and ice cream will be available.
+Free Canada Day festivities in Maplewood Park (Maplewood Avenue) from 11:30am onward include face painting, lawn games, a flag raising, and music by the Legion Pipe Band and three other live musical acts.
+Barbecue goodies and cupcakes will be available, too.
 Only handicapped-accessible parking is available onsite, so visitors are advised to park at Crozier Park and walk to Maplewood Park.

 Carleton Place

-Free Canada Day activities in Carleton Place start at 12:30 at Riverside Park (179 John Street) and include live music, puppet shows, bouncy castles, and food and beverage vendors.
+Canada Day activities in Carleton Place start at 1pm at Riverside Park (179 John Street) and include live music, bouncy castles, kids’ crafts, soccer fun, and food and beverage vendors.
+Note that there is no on-site parking.
+You can take advantage of free shuttles from the Carleton Place Arena and Market Square Pavilion to Riverside Park, as well as a new bicycle valet service that keep your two-wheeled transport safe.
 Fireworks start at 9:45pm.

 Almonte